Meet Our Staff

 Jody Carrara is our Program Coordinator.
 She manages our water quality monitoring programs including our rain garden projects and water quality education programs.
 Jody has worked in the environmental field for over 30 years.
 During that time, she monitored bald eagle nests, started the Concerned Citizens of Cape May County organization, and won an Audubon Award for her work.

-Nicole Lloyd, Communications Coordinator
+Jim Hansen, Communications Coordinator